seraphile/CMT/docs/spit-hits.md

 ---
 # Talking Spit, Getting Hits: MT Election Discourse

 **Elections are spicy.**  The Moist Talkers have an incredibly smart and engaged fanbase, but even the most empathetic Canadian can find themself caught up in unproductive partisan discourse.
+Blaseball is complicated, and its elections are deliberately broken.
 That’s why we’re rolling out this new vocabulary ahead of Season 18, to help shape the conversation — how we express our own ideas, and how we view those of others.

 In the past, the debate has been boiled down to **Lore** vs. **Stats**.
 Each issue would get categorized as one or the other, and they would be in competition.
 But what if they’re not in competition?